mkessel007/genesis-toolbar-extras/readme.txt

 	return 'your-custom-icon-class';
 }
 `
---> You then have to define CSS rules in your theme/child theme stylesheet for your own custom class `.your-custom-icon-class`
+--> You then have to define CSS rules in your child theme stylesheet for your own custom class `.your-custom-icon-class`

 --> Recommended dimensions are 16px x 16px